keystonejs/keystone/docs/guides/heroku.md

 ## MongoDB Atlas

-MongoDB Atlas has a free tire that we can use as our database service.
-You need to create an account, but you can use the free tire.
+MongoDB Atlas has a free tier that we can use as our database service.
+You need to create an account, but you can use the free tier.

-- Create [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/signup) account and add a free tire Cluster.
+- Create [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/signup) account and add a free tier Cluster.

 ### Allow Heroku to access our database